 4. The shorter northern route is just about 16 km long, but has a very steep incline and is quite difficult to climb.
 It starts from Baltal and passes through Domel, Barari, and Sangam to succeed in the cave.

-5. En route the cave, various non-governmental organisations have set up food supply and resting tents called pandals which are obtainable for free to the pilgrims.
+5. En route to the cave, various non-governmental organizations have set up the food supply called langars and resting tents called pandals which are obtainable for free to the pilgrims.

 6. Near the shrine, hundreds of tents which are erected by locals can be rented for a night’s stay.

 7. Helicopter services from base camp to Panjtarni (6 km from the cave) are also available from several private operators.